Monoidal categories, representation gap and cryptography: Introduction

 \item It seems hard to build secure cryptographic protocols from noncommutative finite groups, due to finite simple groups having small representation gaps relative to their size.
 For example, among finite simple groups only the cyclic groups (of prime order) appear to be well-behaved for cryptographical purposes, {\cf} \autoref{E:RepGapSimpleGroups} and \autoref{E:RepGapSimpleGroups2}.

-One of our points is that representation gaps and faithfulness are \emph{bigger for suitable monoids} than for groups when controlling for size.
-The abstract theory of monoid representations should be useful for some general statements in this direction, see \autoref{S:Cells} for some directions.
+One of our points is that representation gaps and faithfulness \emph{tend to be bigger for suitable monoids} than for groups when controlling for size.
+The abstract theory of monoid representations should be useful for some general statements in this direction, see \autoref{S:Cells} for some first steps.

-\item Finally, \emph{lower bounds on dimensions} of representations of monoids or \emph{growth rates} of such dimensions have not been studied in the literature, even not for group (representation theorists seem to prefer precise numbers).
+\item Finally, \emph{lower bounds on dimensions} of representations of monoids or \emph{growth rates} of such dimensions are not yet extensively studied in the literature, even not for group (representation theorists seem to prefer precise numbers).

 Part of this project is also to get good bounds and growth rates for simple and faithful $\monoid$-representations, for finite monoids $\monoid$, see \autoref{T:TLIsAGoodExample} for an example. \end{enumerate}